averlon/logfile_telegram/README.md

 # logfile_to_telegram
-Logfile analyzer to send result to telegram channel
+Logfile analyzer to send result to telegram channel and/or file.

 Perl script
-You can monitor one or more linux logfiles, similar as the system command "tail".
+You can monitor one or more linux logfiles, similar as the system command "tail" or "multitail".

+You can use the script on a single server or, if you have setup a syslog server collecting logfile messages from various systems, you can use it on this system only to process all log messages collected there.

-You can filter the logfile entries by some regex expressions, stored in a configuration file by logfile.
+You can filter the logfile entries by some regex expressions, stored in a configuration file per logfile.
 Either stored in the main regex-conf or inserted via "include"-statements from the main regex-conf file.

+Depending on the configuration item initiator, logfile entries will which match the regex check will either get ignored (-; or -m;) or will get sent to the output channel (+; +m;) or even get modified and then sent to the output channel (+s;).
-All logfile entries passing the regex check will get sent to a telegram channel, configured in a ini-file.
+All logfile entries not matching any configuration item will anyhow get sent to the output channel.
-The TELEGRAM Bot token has to be handed over to the script via the command-line option --bot.
+The TELEGRAM Bot token has to be handed over to the script via the commandline option --bot.

 ## example ini-file

 filename: "av_logfile.ini"

-The configuration file filename can be handed over to the script via the commandline option --config <filename including path>
+The configuration file filename can be handed over to the script via the commandline option -i, --ini <filename including path>

 ```
 [LOGFILES]
-FILE1=/var/log/f42240ro.log
-FILE2=/var/log/syslog
-FILE3=/var/log/mail.log
-FILE4=/var/log/named/named.log
-FILE5=/var/log/auth.log
+FILE1=/var/log/syslog
+FILE2=/var/log/mail.log
+FILE3=/var/log/named/named.log
+FILE4=/var/log/auth.log
+FILE5=/var/log/collected.log

 [PARAMS]
 tmp=/tmp